geo-mac/Rioxx-development/model/rioxx-data-description.md

 The above example resolves licensing contradictions and improves the declaration of relation type.

+### dc:identifier: a description level inconsistency to be resolved

+The Rioxx release candidate 1 documents a change in the use of `dc:idenitifier`.
+As the Schema documentation notes:

+> dc:identifier MUST contain an HTTP(S) URI which is a persistent identifier for the resource.
+In repositories, this is typically a webpage which includes links to other related resources.
+It is RECOMMENDED that that a DOI, Handle, URN, or other persistent identification scheme be used.
+In the common case of a "splash-page" linking to related files (potentially in different formats), then one or more instances of the dc:relation property may be included in the Rioxx record to convey this and thereby direct harvesting software agents.

+> Note that dc:identifier should not be confused with rioxxterms:version_of_record.

+In other words, `dc:identifier` is to be used to 'persistently identify' the resource, as per technical requirements arising from a growing number of policies, e.g. Plan S, UKRI Open Access Policy, etc. Meanwhile `dc:relation` encodes the *harvestable* location of the scholarly resource and `rioxxterms:version_of_record` encodes an idenitifier for the *VoR*.

 ### 'Root' level vs. 'Expression/actionable' level

 Maintaining the distinction between resource description within Rioxx at the 'root' and 'expression / actionable' levels is key to ensuring semantic consistency within the Schema.
 It may be necessary for the RGG to consider re-structuring the Rioxx Schema documentation to communicate the different levels of description since confusion in its application may arise without it.
-This may entail an expansion of the 'Terminology' section which opens for the documentation, or separating `dc:relation` into a separate section, thereby emphasizing the distinctions.
+This may entail an expansion of the 'Terminology' section which appears in the opening passages of the documentation, or separating `dc:relation` into a separate section, thereby emphasizing the distinction.
+This may also aid in communicating the importance of `dc:relation` to harvesting.

 The quasi-FRBR-ized approach within the Schema echoes previous attempts to better encode relational associations, particularly within the Scholarly Works Application Profile (SWAP).
 However, unlike SWAP which deployed a FRBR model and which made this model explicit within its documentation, Rioxx uses similar modelling concepts but does not communicate this in the documentation.